marcinliwen/multi03/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 ---
 templateKey: blog-post
-title: A beginners’ guide to brewing with Chemex
+title: Firany
-path: /blog/post2
+path: /realizacje/post2
 date: 2017-01-04T15:04:10.000Z
 featuredpost: false
 featuredimage: /img/portfolio-2.png
+subtitle: Firany do salonu
 description: Brewing with a Chemex probably seems like a complicated, time-consuming ordeal, but once you get used to the process, it becomes a soothing ritual that's worth the effort every time.
 tags:
   - brewing